Music

 The Boulevard of Broken Dreams Orchestra has its roots in the Dutch small bands discipline, from which it emerged around 1984.
 An inspiration of Ton van Bergeijk and Gert-Jan Blom, the group performed at the yearly traveling festival, which it supplied with its name: the Boulevard of Broken Dreams festival.

-In 1984 the Orchestra starred in Amsterdam’s Boulevard of Broken Dreams Festival, which was being repeated on a larger scale in 1985, 1986 and 1987.
+The Orchestra starred in Amsterdam’s Boulevard of Broken Dreams Festival in 1984, which was being repeated on a larger scale in 1985, 1986, and 1987.

 The repertoire is put together by Gert-Jan Blom, who as a musical archeologist unearthed many pre-war gems of broken-hearted songwriting.